badlogic/quantum/README.md

 That being said, you may still find it interesting as it has the following features:

 * Sccriptable bots using BeanShell.
 See [dat/scripts/simplebot.bsh](dat/scripts/simplebot.bsh) which contains all of the AI code :)
 * Multiplayer using variable lock-step simulation.
-Works very well, even on high-latency networks
+Works very well, even on high-latency networks.
+* A level editor.
 * Terrible rendering engine, do not imitate this!

 ## Building